-- 2 days of unexcused absence Youth Services Coach will reach out to student - 4 days of unexcused absence Youth Services Coach will reach out to student to create an attendance support plan, Student Support Team will meet to discuss plan and student needs - Attendance intervention plan signed by all relevant GEC staff members and the parent/guardian of the student will be informed - Student Support Team includes: Youth Services Coach, Lead Academic Success Coach, Manager of Student Support Services, and when necessary the Manager of Special Populations - 5 days of unexcused absence Youth Services Coach will send a letter home and conduct a home visit to schedule a re-engagement meeting - 10 days of unexcused absence Youth Services Coach will send the official truancy letter to the home and to the truancy courts - Continued on-going outreach - 20 consecutive days of unexcused absence Youth Services Coach will coordinate having the student unenrolled
+- 5 days of unexcused absence Youth Services Coach schedules the SST meeting with the students' team to create an attendance support plan for the student.
+The attendance support plan is signed by all relevant GEC staff members and the parent/guardian of the student will be informed - Student Support Team includes: Youth Services Coach, Lead Academic Success Coach, Manager of Student Support Services, and when necessary the Manager of Special Education and the Special Education Case Manager - Youth Services Coach will send a certified letter home and conduct a home visit to schedule a re-engagement meeting. - 10 days of unexcused absence Youth Services Coach will send the official truancy letter to the home and to the truancy courts (OSSE). - Continued on-going outreach from the Youth Services Coach to the student and reengagement efforts by the Manager of Student Support Services. - 20 consecutive days of unexcused absence (all documented) Youth Services Coach is recommended for withdrawal and then approved for withdrawal by the Lead Academic Success Coach.